narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 Since AudioKit is a Swift framework, there's a few things we'll need to consider.
 First, any file that we want to call AudioKit code from will need to be an Objective-C++ file.
-This is because while it's possible to call Swift code from Objective-C++ code, it is not possible to do so from C+ To change the file type, change the file extension from `.cpp` to `.mm`.
+This is because while it's possible to call Swift code from Objective-C++ code, it is not possible to do so from C++.
+To change the file type, change the file extension from `.cpp` to `.mm`.
 We're going to do this for our`ofApp.cpp` and our `main.cpp` files.
 After you've done this, change the file type to "Objective-C++" source.

 Your file information will look like this at first: